Sour Girl

 "Sour Girl" is a song by the American rock band Stone Temple Pilots.
 It was written by singer Scott Weiland and guitarist Dean DeLeo and released as the second single from the band's fourth studio album, No. 4 (1999).
-"Sour Girl" was one of the band's most successful singles, and their only song to chart on the Billboard Hot 100.
+"Sour Girl" became the band's only song to chart on the US Billboard Hot 100 chart, peaking at No. 78.
+Billboard ranked "Sour Girl" at No. 88 on its list of the "100 Best Rock Songs of the 2000s".
+"Sour Girl" later appeared on the compilation albums Thank You and Buy This.

 Background

 Scott Weiland talked about the song in his autobiography Not Dead & Not for Sale: